 The US DoD renamed the DD 21 programme as DD(X) in November 2001.
 The programme is focussed on a family of advanced technology surface combatants rather than a single ship class.

-A revised request for proposals was issued and in April 2002, Northrop Grumman Ship Systems, Ingalls was selected as the lead design agent for DD(X).
+A revised request for proposals was issued, and in April 2002, Northrop Grumman Ship Systems, Ingalls, was selected as the lead design agent for DD(X).
 Northrop Grumman led the ‘gold team’, which included Raytheon Systems Company as the systems integrator.

 The ‘gold team’ proposal incorporates ‘blue team’ leader Bath Iron Works (a General Dynamics company) as a subcontractor for design and test activities.
 Other major subcontractors include Lockheed Martin, BAE Systems Land and Armaments (formerly United Defense) and Boeing.

 In November 2005, DD(X) was approved for system development and demonstration (SDD).
 In April 2006, the USN announced that the first ship of the class will be designated DDG 1000 Zumwalt.
-The second ship will be Michael Monsoor (DDG 1001).

 The US Navy awarded the contract for the construction of the first two ships to General Dynamics (DDG 1000) and Northrop Grumman (DDG 1001) in February 2008.

-The construction of DDG 1000 began in October 2008 and DDG-1001 began in September 2009.
-The first vessel is scheduled for delivery in 2014 and the second in 2016.
+The construction of DDG 1000 began in February 2009 and that of DDG-1001 began in September 2009.
+The DDG 1000 was launched in October 2013.

-The number of ships required was planned to be between eight and 12 but, in July 2008, the US Navy announced that the DDG 1000 programme would be cancelled after completion of the first two ships.
+The number of ships required was planned to be between eight and 12, but in July 2008, the US Navy announced that the DDG 1000 programme would be cancelled after completion of the first two ships.
 The USN will instead continue with construction of further Arleigh Burke (DDG 51) destroyers.